temporalio/samples-typescript/timer-examples/README.md

 This example shows

-- how to use `sleep` to send a reminder email after some time elapses
+- how to use `sleep` to send a notification email after some time elapses
 - how to use `sleep` to create an Updatable Timer

 ## Steps to run the fast and slow examples